-Ackworth, Beirut, Brummana, Caithness, Family history, geneabloggers, Genealogy, Lebanon, London, Missionary, Oliver, Quaker, Ras el Met'n, Scotland, Stoke Newington, Thurso, Wedding anniversary, wedding ring, Wright, Yorkshire
+Ackworth, Beirut, Brummana, Caithness, Daniel Oliver, Family history, geneabloggers, Genealogy, Lebanon, London, Missionary, Oliver, Quaker, Ras el Met'n, Scotland, Stoke Newington, Thurso, Wedding anniversary, wedding ring, Wright, Yorkshire

 My great grandparents, Daniel and Emily, have always been the most colorful and compelling characters in my family history.
 I am lucky to have grown up on their stories, to have photos of them, and to have found a rich trove of their papers.
 And yet, there are so many unanswered questions…Today I wish them happy anniversary.

 Daniel Oliver (1870-1952), an adventurous young Scotsman, left Thurso in Caithness in the northernmost part of the Scottish Highlands when he was a teenager.
 He was the youngest of three brothers, and came from a family of farm laborers who moved south to work on the docks in Edinburgh after Daniel left Scotland.
 He travelled to Morocco, where he did missionary work, and then in the early 1890s to Palestine and Beirut, where he studied Arabic.
 Soon he made his way to Brummana, Syria (now Lebanon), where he taught at the Quaker mission school that was founded there in the 1870s.

 What ever possessed him to leave home so young?
 How did he become a missionary?
 His family was not particularly religious.
 What were those years on the road like?
 Did he travel alone or with companions?
 And how did a boy from such a modest family grow into such a commanding figure of a man?
 He didn’t speak to his children or grandchildren of his background.
 Did he cut off all ties with his family?
 Why?